 Between 1980 and 1992 he was a voluntary assistant lecturer at the Turin Faculty of Law.
 Between 1988 and 1991 he was appointed to an adjunct professorship in civil law by the Faculty of Economy of the Turin University.
-In 1992 and until 2017 he was appointed by the Turin Faculty to a professorship in civil law.
+In 1992 and until 2017 he was appointed every year by the Turin Faculty of Law to an adjunct professorship in civil law.
 Between 1994 and 1996 he was involved in organising legal (initial and continuous) training of judges within the framework of the Italian High Council for the Judiciary in Rome.
 From 2001 to 2009 he has been member of the Steering Committee of the Turin School of Specialisation for Legal Professions.
 In 2020 he was appointed as adjunct professor of Family Law by the Department of Law of the Alma Mater Studiorum – Bologna University.

 In 1991 Dr. Giacomo Oberto was appointed as the Italian delegate to the 2nd Study Commission of the International Association of Judges.
 From 1994 to 2012 he was Deputy Secretary-General of the International Association of Judges (I.A.J.).
 On 14 November 2012 he was elected as Secretary-General of the I.A.J.

 He has taken part, since 1995, as an expert of the Council of Europe, in many of the activities in the field of legal co-operation and advice with the Countries of Central and Eastern Europe.
 In 2009 he was appointed as a member of the Commission charged to draft the Recommendation CM/Rec (2010) 12 of the Committee of Ministers to Member States on Judges: Independence, Efficiency and Responsibilities.
 Since 2007 he has been a member of the “SATURN Steering Committee” of the European Commission for the Efficiency of Justice (CEPEJ) of the Council of Europe.
 On 2 March 2017 he was elected President of the above mentioned “SATURN Steering Committee.”

 A complete list of publications is available at the following web site: